baetyl/baetyl/docs/guides/Message-synchronize-with-iothub-through-remote-service.md

   level: 'debug'
 ```

-According to the configuration of the above, it means that the Baetyl-Remote-MQTT module subscribes the topic `t1` from the Baetyl-Hub module, subscribes the topic `t2` from Baidu IoTHub.
-When MQTTBox publishes a message to the topic `t1`, the Baetyl-Hub module will receive this message and forward it to Baidu IoTHub via Baetyl-Remote-MQTT module, and MQTT.fx will also receive this message(suppose MQTT.fx has already subscribed the topic `t1` before) from Baidu IoTHub.
-Similarly, When we use MQTT.fx to publish a message to the topic `t2`, then Baidu IoTHub will receive it and forward it to the Baetyl-Hub module via Baetyl-Remote-MQTT module.
+According to the configuration of the above, it means that the baetyl-remote-mqtt service subscribes the topic `t1` from the baetyl-hub service, subscribes the topic `t2` from Baidu IoTHub.
+When MQTTBox publishes a message to the topic `t1`, the baetyl-hub service will receive this message and forward it to Baidu IoTHub via baetyl-remote-mqtt service, and MQTT.fx will also receive this message(suppose MQTT.fx has already subscribed the topic `t1` before) from Baidu IoTHub.
+Similarly, When we use MQTT.fx to publish a message to the topic `t2`, then Baidu IoTHub will receive it and forward it to the baetyl-hub service via baetyl-remote-mqtt service.
 Finally, MQTTBox will receive this message(suppose MQTTBox has already subscribed the topic `t2` before).

 In a word, from MQTTBox publishes a message to the topic `t1`, to MQTT.fx receives the message, the routing path of the message are as follows.

-> **MQTTBox -> Baetyl-Hub module -> Baetyl-Remote-MQTT module -> Baidu IoTHub -> MQTT.fx**
+> **MQTTBox -> baetyl-hub service -> baetyl-remote-mqtt service -> Baidu IoTHub -> MQTT.fx**

 Similarly, from MQTT.fx publishes a message to the topic `t2`, to MQTTBox receives the message, the routing path of the message are as follows.

-> **MQTT.fx -> Baidu IoTHub -> Baetyl-Remote-MQTT module -> Baetyl-Hub module -> MQTTBox**
+> **MQTT.fx -> Baidu IoTHub -> baetyl-remote-mqtt service -> baetyl-hub service -> MQTTBox**

 ### Establish a Connection between MQTT.fx and Baidu IoTHub